 The Harman Kardon system adds an amplifier that lives in the cargo area under the right side of the floorboard.
 You can replace the speakers in the Harman Kardon system, but if you want to install a new car stereo, you'll have to run speaker wire from the new receiver to each speaker location, bypassing the factory amplifier.

 Regardless of which system you're replacing, you'll need a mounting kit to trim out the new radio, a wire harness, and an antenna adapter that'll let you connect the MINI's antenna plug to your new radio.
-These installation parts are available at a deep discount with most Crutchfield orders, along with our step-by-step MasterSheet™ instructions for your MINI Cooper.
+These installation parts are available at a deep discount with your Crutchfield stereo order, along with our step-by-step MasterSheet™ instructions for your MINI Cooper.